SAP-samples/abap-platform-rap-opensap/week5/unit7.md

 ## Summary

-In the first part of this unit you have learned what needs to be done to publish a service bindig for a Web API.
+In the first part of this unit you have learned what needs to be done to publish a service binding for a Web API.

 **Since the second part of the demo, the creation of a communication arrangement cannot be performed on a trial system we have not provided these steps as a how to guide script.**